FACT-Finder-Web-Components/magento2-module/README.md

 ```

 * Once the column name is changed in `di.xml`, add a plugin to the DataProvider and replace the standard name with new one.
-Remember that you don't need to copy rest of elements.
+Remember that you do not need to copy rest of elements.
 They won't be removed because the DI configuration loading mechanism
 will merge all definitions into one output.
 Example implementation:

 ```xml